monsterkrampe/crystal/concepts/conditionals/introduction.md

 ## Ternary Operator

-Crystal has a ternary operator which is a single line if-else statement: `condition ? expression_if_truthy : expression_if_falsey`
+Crystal has a ternary operator, a single line if-else statement: `condition ? expression_if_truthy : expression_if_falsey`

 ```crystal
 1 == 1 ? puts("1 is equal to 1") : puts("1 is not equal to 1")